joshuajbouw/bevy_tilemap/README.md

 ## Building

-`bevy_tilemap` is only guranteed to work from stable Rust toolchain and up.
+`bevy_tilemap` is only guaranteed to work from stable Rust toolchain and up.
 This is to be inline with the rest of Bevy engine.

 Once you have a development environment, Bevy Tilemap can be fetched using git: